brutal-org/brutal/book/udfore/types.md

 - F32
 - F64

-## Vector
+## List
+Lists are an immutable sequence of values

 ```
 U32[3]
 ```

-## Dynamic Vector
+## Dynamic List AKA Vector

-Values can be pushed and poped inserted and removed
+Values can be pushed and popped, inserted and removed

 ```
 U32[]